zyx-0314/zyx-0314/README.md

 [
   {
     "type": "Water Station System",
-    "description": "A Simple POS customized to be used for analytics and tracking of business assets and money.", "features": [
+    "description": "An intuitive Point of Sale (POS) system tailored for water stations, equipped with advanced analytics and robust asset and financial tracking capabilities.", "features": [
-      "Inventory of Items.",
-      "Statistics Dashboard from DB.",
-      "Activities of Employee in Charge"
+      "Comprehensive inventory management for tracking water products and supplies.", "Interactive statistics dashboard offering insightful data visualization and analysis directly from the database.", "Detailed activity logs to monitor the actions and performance of employees in charge, ensuring accountability and efficiency."
     ],
-    "tech": "Next.JS, SQLite, Prisma, ShadCN",
+    "tech": ["Next.js, SQLite, Prisma, ShadCN"],
-    "remarks": "Commission Project, Local Hosted"
-  },
+    "remarks": "Commissioned project designed for local hosting, providing seamless integration with existing infrastructure."
+  }
 ]

 ```

 <h3>Done ✔️</h3>